tokio-rs/tracing/tracing/README.md

 }
 ```

-You can find examples showing how to use this crate in the examples directory.
+You can find further examples showing how to use this crate in the examples
+directory.

 ### In libraries